Pokémon HeartGold and SoulSilver

 Slot Machines were too good for international players.

-Erm...
-The heroes from Platinum exist in the game since cheat codes allow them to appear.
-This whole section should be revised to accurately specify what Platinum content is really missing, if any.
-As well, the /pbr/ directory has a lot of Diamond/Pearl/Platinum data.
+This whole section should be revised to accurately specify what Platinum content is really missing.
+In addition, the /pbr/ directory has a lot of Diamond/Pearl/Platinum data.
 There may be more files of interest in there.

 Files originally found in Pokémon Diamond and Pearl have found their way into HeartGold and SoulSilver.